payara/Payara-Community-Documentation/documentation/extended-documentation/advanced-jdbc/slow-sql-logger.md

 ### Administration Console
 To configure slow SQL logging on a connection pool via the administration console, navigate to the Connection Pool's Advanced Properties tab.
-Then specify the Slow Query Log Threshold time in seconds.
+Then specify the Slow Query Log Threshold time in seconds or use a decimal value to signify milliseconds.
 The value (-1) disables slow SQL logging feature.
 ![Slow SQL Logging settings in the administration console](/images/slowsqllogging.png)

 ### asadmin